Eagles Announce Several Changes To Coaching Staff

 Yelk was the head coach of quality control but will be a defensive assistant this season.

-Yelk served as the head coach of quality control in 2024 and the assistant to the head coach during the 2023 campaign.
+Yelk served as the head coach of quality control in 2024 and the assistant to head coach Nick Sirianni during the 2023 campaign.

 In 2024, Yelk helped a coaching staff that led the Eagles to an NFL-record-tying 18 regular-season and postseason wins en route to defeating the Kansas City Chiefs, 40-22, in Super Bowl LIX.
 Philly ranked first in the league in total defense (278.4 ypg), passing defense (174.2 ypg), defensive points allowed per game (16.9), opponent three-and-out percentage (39.0 pct.) and forced fumbles (18, tied).
 Including playoffs, the Eagles totaled the most combined rushing yards (3,866) in NFL history.

 Kevin Patullo is the other promotion, going from passing game coordinator to offensive coordinator.
-He is a close confidante of head coach Nick Sirianni and is expected to call plays for the first time in his coaching career.
+He is a close confidante of Sirianni and is expected to call plays for the first time in his coaching career.

 NEW HIRES